KotaHemanthIITD/nlp/README.md

 Chain Rule is a derivation technique.
 Since we have activation function at neuron, chain rule comes handy.
 When differentiating error which constitutes of activation function this rule make things simple.

+#### Assignment
+We have 2 Hidden layers.

+First Hidden Layer has 5 nuerons.

+Second Hidden Layer has 4 nuerons.

+First set of parameters will be 3x5 which is between input & first hidden layer.

+Second set of parameters will be 6x4 which is between 1st hidden layer & 2nd hidden layer.

+Third set of parameters will be 5x1 which is between 2nd hidden & output.

 ### Team :